renanss/lexamica-kanban/README.md

 # Lexamica Kanban

-A modern Kanban board application with a monolithic architecture.
+A Kanban board application with a monolithic architecture.

 ## Repository Structure